Rishabh32700/GITGITHUB/README.md

 Give yourself a pat on the back if you've completed this far🎉.

-You have successfully finished Geekster's GitHub course.
+You have successfully finished letsUpgrade's GitHub course.

 Now you have a fair knowledge of git and GitHub, don't forget to get your hands dirty with these commands.